-The variant\dir keyword argument of the SConscript function provides everything we need to show how easy it is to create variant builds using SCons.
-Suppose, for example, that we want to build a program for both Windows and Linux platforms, but that we want to build it in a shared directory with separate side-by-side build directories for the Windows and Linux versions of the program.
+The variant_dir keyword argument of the SConscript function provides everything we need to show how easy it is to create variant builds using SCons.
+Suppose, for example, that we want to build a program for both Windows and Linux platforms, but that we want to build it in directory on a network share with separate side-by-side build directories for the Windows and Linux versions of the program.
+We have to do a little bit of work to construct paths, to make sure unwanted location dependencies don't creep in.
+The top-relative path reference can be useful here.
+To avoid writing conditional code based on platform, we can build the variant_dir path dynamically: